 The Shenandoah Valley Network released a six-point plan addressing the real needs on I-81 while respecting the communities in the corridor.
-Dozens of local governments and community groups have endorsed the “Reasonable Solutions for the Future of I-81.”
+Dozens of local governments and community groups endorsed the “Reasonable Solutions for the Future of I-81.”

 Reasonable Solutions for I-81: A Six Point Plan for the Future calls on federal, state and local governments to work cooperatively toward achieving the following goals: